AI Agent Workflow Implementation Guide for Dev Teams

 The 37-Minute Coding Reality

 You open your IDE ready to tackle that algorithm, and immediately Jira demands an update.
 A few lines later, Slack lights up with urgent messages.
-Then comes a pull-request reminder, followed by a status doc request.
+Then comes a pull-request reminder, followed by a status-doc request.
 By the time the chaos settles, you've spent more energy jumping between tools than writing code.
-Research confirms this pattern: context switching doesn't just break flow, it destroys focus and wastes mental energy.
+Recent research confirms this pattern: context switching doesn't just break flow, it destroys focus and wastes mental energy.

 Add the senior-engineer bottleneck to this mix.
 You wait hours for reviews while features stall and morale sinks.
 Manual CI/CD steps, fragmented processes, and endless status updates compound the problem.
 The result?
 Developers often get just 37 minutes of actual coding time in an eight-hour workday.